saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week1.md

 - **Ubuntu Server (CLI-based)**
-  Acts as the primary server used for configuration, security implementation, monitoring, and performance testing.
+  Acts as the primary server used for configuration, security implementation, monitoring, performance testing, and auditing.
+All administration is performed remotely using SSH.

 - **Workstation (Host System)**
   Used to remotely access and manage the server via Secure Shell (SSH).

-This separation simulates a real-world server environment where administrative tasks are performed remotely rather than locally.
+This separation enforces command-line proficiency and mirrors real-world server administration where servers are managed remotely rather than locally.

 ---